moatx/PortOS/docs/i386_boot.md

 # boot process

-1. clear interrupts
+1. Clear interrupts

-2. enable A20 line
+2. Enable A20 line

-3. loads the kernel from disk to memory
+3. Load the kernel from disk to memory

-4. load the GDT
+4. Load the GDT

-5. switches on the cr0 bit
+5. Switch on the cr0 bit

-6. does a long jump to a 32 bit protected mode label called _start32
+6. Do a long jump to a 32 bit protected mode label called _start32

-7. setup segment registers and stack for 32 bit protected mode
+7. Setup segment registers and stack for 32 bit protected mode

-8. jumps to the kernel in memory
+8. Jump to the kernel in memory

 # details